dagartga/Boosted-Models-for-Parkinsons-Prediction/README.md

 Use your own input of protein and peptide data that is a .json file with "visit_month", "patient_id", and the protein and peptide names:values.
 Or use the examples in ./data/api_examples/ to return a prediction.

 - Create a virtual environment
-- Install the dependencies:
+- Install the dependencies:<br>
 `$ make install`
-- Change to the src directory:
+- Change to the src directory:<br>
 `$ cd src`
-- Run the prediction pipeline file with your data filepath:
-`$ python pred_pipeline_user_input.py file/path/to/data.json`
+- Run the prediction pipeline file with your data filepath:<br> `$ python pred_pipeline_user_input.py file/path/to/data.json`
 - The raw data and predictions are stored in ./data/predictions/ with the name {visit_id}_predictions.json
  - If "visit_id" is in the input data file keys then that will be used, otherwise "visit_id" is the {patient_id}_{visit_month}

 #### Option 3:
 Take user input of protein and peptide data and perform a prediction, or use the example .json files from ./data/api_examples/ to return a prediction.
-- Build the docker image:
+- Build the docker image:<br>
 `docker build -t parkinsons-predict .`
-- Confirm the docker images is listed:
+- Confirm the docker images is listed:<br>
 `docker images parkinsons-predict`
-- Run the docker container in port 5000:
+- Run the docker container in port 5000:<br>
 `docker run -p 5000:5000 -d --name parkinsons-predict parkinsons-predict`
 - Confirm it is running by visiting http://localhost:5000 in the web browser
  - It should read "Welcome to the Parkinsons Prediction API"